 - In the case of Users being natural persons, the Useme Service shall display and make publicly available at least the User's name and place of residence.
-In the case of Users not being natural persons, the Useme Service shall display and make publicly available at least the User's company (the name of the enterprise that User runs related to the running of a business activity) and the place of its registered office or business.
-If the User is registered as an Employer within the Useme Service, there is at least 1 example of jobs, works, services completed on a self-employment basis or via Useme displayed and publicly available.
+In the case of Users not being natural persons, the Useme Service shall display and make publicly available at least the User's company (the name of the enterprise that User runs related to the running of business activity) and the place of its registered office or business.
+If the User is registered as a Freelancer within the Useme Service, apart from the information above-mentioned, there is at least 1 example of jobs, works, services completed on a self-employment basis or via Useme displayed and publicly available.

 - In the event of any change of the User's data identified during registration, the User shall update it immediately by using the appropriate form available on Useme.

-- It is forbidden to remove the User's data referred to in Item 10 above while using the Useme Service and to provide incomplete or false data.
+- It is prohibited to remove or edit the data provided by the User, improper with the actual state, in the form described above in Item 3 during the use of Useme Service and to provide incomplete or false data.

 Article 4.
 General Conditions of Publishing Posts

 - The Administrator shall make appropriate system tools available to the Users appropriate to enable them to publish Posts and to conclude Jobs relating to the subject matter of the Posts (i.e. services, activities or works) in accordance with the rules set out in the Terms and Conditions.

 - A Post may be posted only by a User authorised to conclude, commission or perform services, activities or works specified in the Post.